silentius-satoshi/ZapTok/README.md

 ## Overview

-ZapTok is a decentralized video platform powered by Bitcoin and Nostr.
-We deliver censorship-resistant content sharing with lightning-fast Bitcoin tips, giving creators and users complete control over their data and earnings.
+ZapTok is an open-sourced, decentralized video platform powered by Bitcoin — built using the MKStack platform framework on the open Nostr protocol.

+We deliver censorship-resistant content sharing with lightning-fast Bitcoin tips (aka zaps), giving creators and users complete control over their data and earnings.
 Experience familiar social media with true ownership and privacy - where your content and earnings are actually yours.

+Keep 100% of your earnings.
+No percentage of your earnings is distributed to the platform.

 ### 🎯 Phase 1: Foundation (Completed ✅)
 **Core Platform & Authentication**